Professor Dr. Andreas König, MBA, MMus

 Andreas König studies and teaches at the interface of three central topics of strategic management research: (1) strategic leadership in the context of discontinuous technological change, particularly digital transformation; (2) the impact of top executives' characteristics on organizational outcomes (Upper Echelons Theory); and (3) the use of strategic rhetoric, primarily by top executives, and its influence on how constituents evaluate organizations.

-Andreas König is a member of the visiting faculties at the Leipzig Graduate School of Management, the Vienna University of Economics and Business, and IMD Lausanne.
+Andreas König is Visiting Professor at Free University Amsterdam and a member of the visiting faculties at the Leipzig Graduate School of Management, the Vienna University of Economics and Business, and IMD Lausanne.
 As researcher, keynote speaker, and executive coach, Andreas König has been working with partners from firms such as BASF, Deutsche Bank, Deutsche Telekom, Douglas Holding, Dr. Oetker, ERGO Direkt Insurances, HOCHTIEF, McKinsey, Nestlé, SAP, Siemens, SCHOTT, Schüco, Telefónica, ThyssenKrupp, and Volkswagen.
 He also cooperates closely with a number of start-ups and non-profit organizations.

 Both his scholarly and his educational work are significantly influenced by his uniquely diverse experiences, particularly as a professional musician, which he made prior to entering the field of business studies.
 After studying classical trumpet at the Rotterdam Conservatoire, Andreas König completed a degree as Master of Music at the Royal Academy of Music and King’s College, London.
 As a musician, he was especially influenced by his professors Edward Carroll, John Wallace, Howard Snell, and Ray Allen, and he participated in numerous masterclasses, for instance with Peter Herbolzheimer, Ack and Jerry van Rooyen, Thomas Stevens, James Thompson, and The Canadian Brass.
 He played solo recitals in places such as St Paul's Cathedral, London, the Cathedral of Palma de Mallorca, and St Nicolas' Church in Leipzig.
 He recorded several CDs and performed under the batons of conductors such as Sir Colin Davies, Lord Yehudi Menuhin, and Valery Gergiev.
 To complement his music studies, Andreas König visited lectures in protestant theology, classical philosophy and philology at the Universities of Bonn, Madrid, and Leiden.